kivilaid/hotel-booking-bot/README.md

 - **Hotel Information**: The chatbot can provide details about available hotels, room types, and amenities.

 - **Booking Assistance**: Users can inquire about room availability, rates, and make reservations through the chatbot.

+- **DISCLAIMER**:
+- - We are using a short knowledge base and an trail api key for cohere api.
+Therefore the responses may vary

 ## Deployment